IgKh/cutecosmic/README.md

 The project aims to support only the last three released minor versions of Qt, as well as the most recent Qt 6 LTS series (if it is not one of the three).
 Currently this means Qt 6.8, 6.9 and 6.10.

 > [!IMPORTANT]
 > CuteCosmic must be built and installed separately for each installation of Qt you have.
-Some applications (like Qt Creator) ship with their own installation of Qt, in addition to the system wide installation.
+Some applications (like Qt Creator) may ship with their own installation of Qt, in addition to the system wide installation.
+Please also be aware that applications distributed in self-contained packages (AppImage, Flatpak, etc) also have their own Qt build, which can't be easily extended.

 > [!IMPORTANT]
 > CuteCosmic makes extensive use of private Qt APIs that are outside the scope of Qt's normal compatibility guarantees.
 If you update a Qt installation for which CuteCosmic was built (including patch releases), it **MUST** be re-built to function properly.